dynastyprocess/data-fantasytweetarchives/README.md

 # data-fantasytweetarchives

-An archive for fantasy football twitter data (for possible NLP purposes)
+Idea: can we start building up a repository of fantasy football tweets so that someone can run NLP analysis on August/offseason sentiment?

+Possible accounts:
+- @32beatwriters